 It is possible to fabricate surgical guides in the program on the basis of imported STL models or a so-called scan appliance.
 It is also possible to edit the surgical guide fabricated.
-Text labels can be created on the surface with the "Label Tool".
-Surgical guides are fabricated using the functions located on the "Guide" panel, which you can open by clinking on the "File > Guide Fabrication" menu item.
+The surface can be smoothed with the "Brush Tool", and text labels can be created on the surface with the "Label Tool".
+Surgical guides are fabricated using the functions located on the "Guide Fabrication" panel, which you can open by clinking on the "File > Guide Fabrication" menu item (1).
 The tools are divided into groups according to their purpose.

-The first group combines elements used together for both model types.
-The second contains a button for fabricating surgical guides on the basis of a scan appliance model.
-The third contains all elements for fabricating an offset surgical guide from a surface model of the oral cavity.
-These are followed by panels for creating labels.
+The first group (2) combines elements used together for both model types.
+The second (3) contains a button for fabricating surgical guides on the basis of a scan appliance model.
+The third (4) contains all elements for fabricating an offset surgical guide from a surface model of the oral cavity.
+These are followed by panels for manually editing the resulting model (5) and creating labels (6).